5

 2

 • $\begingroup$ I don't think we need to assume the signal is just a sine wave for the first point to be true.
 Notice this is effectively multiplication by $e^{i2\pi ft}$, that is, a shift in frequency.
 It's what the SDR does to convert the signal to baseband, and flipping the sign of $f$ performs the reverse operation.
-Works for any function, not just sinusoids. $\endgroup$ Dec 17, 2020 at 3:14
+Works for any function, not just sinusoids. $\endgroup$ Commented Dec 17, 2020 at 3:14

 • $\begingroup$ @PhilFrost-W8II Steven wrote "the I and Q components of a sample correspond to the complex representation of a portion of a sine wave".
 Assuming "correspond to" means something like "proportional to", this is true only if the signal being sampled is a sine wave. $\endgroup$